MedAhmedDriss/SQL-Portfolio/README.md

 <details>
   <summary>Click to expand</summary>

-We habe three tables below for a fictional school that tracks student grades:
+We have four tables below for a fictional school that tracks student grades.
+The `Students` table contains information about the students enrolled in the school, including their unique ID, first name, last name, and email.
+The `Courses` table lists all the courses offered by the school and includes the course ID, name, and instructor ID.
+The `Instructors` table contains information about the instructors who teach at the school, including their unique ID, first name, last name, and email.
+Finally, the `Grades` table contains information about the grades earned by each student in each course, including the student ID, course ID, and actual grade earned.

 - **`students`**